oven-sh/bun/README.md

 #### Verify it worked (macOS)

-First ensure the node dependencies are installed
+First ensure the node dependencies are installed.

 ```bash
 cd test/snippets